cristianvsl/satoxcoin-kawpow-pool/README.md

 #Your address to receive any tokens - change to yours

+miningaddress=YOURWALLET
-miningaddress=YOURWALLET  -  [This can be generated later after the node is synced with the following command: satoxcoin-cli getnewaddress]
+#[This can be generated later after the node is synced with the following command: satoxcoin-cli getnewaddress]

 #add a comment to your node info - PUT IN YOUR wallet address